 Here you will find peace: serenity of the mind, simplicity of the heart and tranquility of the soul

 Our kind host at Island Dream Resort promised a day of wicked adventure as he arranged our service boat.
 Being haunted with the previous day frenzy, I still have anxiety attack on braving the wild waves.

 Sailing on rough weather is not my cup of tea.
-Although the sky is clear, I know that somehow the 2 hours boat ride will encounter a rough turn.
+Although the sky is clear, I know that somehow the 2 hours boat ride might encounter a rough turn.
 It was reassuring to know that our boatmen grew up in this small island and anything unusual they would know.
-So there, four people aboard and madness waiting to happen.
+So there, four people aboard and an adventure waiting to happen.

-Did I mention, it was hubby’s birthday?
-The resort’s in-house restaurant serves good food as they perfectly put together our breakfast and lunch in a neat picnic basket.
-Sweet!
+Did I mention, it was my husband’s birthday?
+The resort’s in-house restaurant prepared food that they perfectly put together for our breakfast and lunch in a pretty picnic basket.
+Sweet.

-At 7 AM, we were bound to Bucas Grande Island for an early morning tour.
+At 7 AM, we were off to Bucas Grande Island for an early morning tour.

-Contrary to what I was expecting, there were no violent waves harassing our idyllic journey.
-We lost count on the natural islets dotting this tropical destination and whether to cross it off from the 7,107 islands in the Philippines.
+Contrary to my fears, there were no violent waves harassing our idyllic journey.
+We lost count on the natural islets dotting our tropical destination and whether to cross it off from the 7,107 islands in the Philippines.